k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

 <img src="../images/99_actors_09_2.png" style="zoom:80%;" />

-5. The same capaability of selecting from the list is available when a default value should be set for a key (with the link type External or Link).
+5. The same capability of selecting from the list is available when a default value should be set for a key (with the link type External or Link).